googleapis/java-speech/README.md

 You'll need to obtain the `google-cloud-speech` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-speech` as a dependency in your code.

-## About Google Cloud Speech
+## About Cloud Speech

-[Google Cloud Speech][product-docs] enables easy integration of Google speech recognition technologies into developer applications.
+[Cloud Speech][product-docs] enables easy integration of Google speech recognition technologies into developer applications.
 Send audio and receive a text transcription from the Speech-to-Text API service.

-See the [Google Cloud Speech client library docs][javadocs] to learn how to use this Google Cloud Speech Client Library.
+See the [Cloud Speech client library docs][javadocs] to learn how to use this Cloud Speech Client Library.

 ### Recognizing speech